redrails/MoneseTest/README.md

 Note: Account must have enough balance to complete the transaction.

-A Postman collection and environment is included in the repo which you can simply import and run the endpoints yourself.
+A Postman collection and environment is included in the repo which you can simply import into Postman and run the endpoints yourself.

 ### Tests